-Here at Kingsdown and Ringwould CEP School, we teach our children about our responsibilities as a Christian community towards others on a local, national and global level.
+Here at Kingsdown and Ringwould CEP School, we teach our children about our responsibilities as a Church of England school in the community and our impact on others on a local, national and global level.
 The school provides a wealth of meaningful opportunities for pupils to reflect on their responsibilities and offers opportunities for them to take action.
-On this page, we share some of the work we have been doing to help others, both in and out of school.
+On this page, we share some examples of the work we have been doing to help others, both in and out of school.

 Diverse Books For All!

 We were very lucky to recently receive a generous donation of new books for our classrooms.
 The books were funded and donated by the DealBooksForChange crowdfunding campaign, led by Austeja's mum (Y2).
 The campaign’s aim was to provide primary school libraries with a more diverse and inclusive range of fiction and non-fiction books, featuring diverse characters of colour, children with disabilities, strong female protagonists, and boys and girls that are not afraid to be different.
 Our wonderful PTFA also contributed to the campaign.
 The children have already been enjoying reading the books this week and discussing the themes that they promote.

 Food Bank Superstar